opensearch-project/documentation-website/_search-plugins/ltr/feature-engineering.md

 # Feature engineering

-The section guides you through some common feature engineering tasks that come up when developing a learning to rank (LTR) solution.
+Common feature engineering tasks that you may encounter while developing a learning to rank (LTR) solution are described in the following sections.

 ## Getting raw term statistics